hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 ## Rule Removal

 Users can run the existing `/tools reset <optional tool name>` command to reset tools to their default permission levels.
 Alternatively, the `remove-rule` command to remove to remove patterns from the rules.
-Removing a rule will remove it from both allowed and block lists. `/tools untrust` and `/tools trust` will also remove any permissions set such that everything is eithered allowed or blocked.
+Removing a rule will remove it from both allowed and block lists. `/tools untrust` and `/tools trust` will also remove any permissions set such that everything is either allowed or blocked.

 ```
 > /tools fs-write